 So why do teens get spotty?

-Oil, Bacteria, inflammation and a build up of skin cells.
-The oil feed the bacteria, the bacteria lead to inflammation and combined with an abundance of excess skin cells it causes great big blockages.
+Oil, bacteria, inflammation and a build up of skin cells.
+The oil feeds the bacteria, the bacteria leads to inflammation and combined with an abundance of excess skin cells it causes great big blockages.
 Oil levels in particular can dramatically increase around puberty due to a surge in androgen hormones.

-Often times when teens start breaking out they run to the drug store and by the first bottle of “spot fighting” lotion they can get their hands on in a bid to get rid of the pesky plukes, but it doesn’t always prove so easy.
-When it comes to spot remedies.
-We’ve heard it all in clinic.
-Clearasil, sudacrem, toothpaste, sunbeds, bleach and more, and that’s before the layering of ‘cover up ‘ products such as make up and fake tan ensues.
+Often, times when teens start breaking out they run to the supermarket and by the first bottle of “spot fighting” lotion they can get their hands on in a bid to get rid of them but it doesn’t always prove so easy.
+When it comes to spot remedies, we’ve heard it all in clinic.
+Clearasil, sudacrem, toothpaste, sunbeds, bleach and more and that’s before the layering of ‘cover up ‘ products, such as make up and fake tan ensues.

 It’s all of this that can take a few harmless teenage spots to angry unhappy spots.